 Today WOW Dallas hosts the annual WOW Heart of Hope Luncheon and Orphan Outreach Marketplace, raising more than $1.5 million since its inception in 2009.
 Learn more about the upcoming WOW Dallas December event here.

 One of the highlights of the Luncheon is the Guatemalan Market, which showcases handcrafted items made by artisans in Guatemala, which provide meaningful work opportunities for the artisans, while making a difference for the orphaned and vulnerable children in the programs of Orphan Outreach.
 These programs help orphaned and vulnerable children obtain an education, and develop physically, spiritually and emotionally.
-It also helps strengthen families who are at-risk of separation in order to prevent children from becoming orphans.
+Funds from the event also help strengthen families who are at-risk of separation in order to prevent children from becoming orphans.